rkruk/gentoo-server-setup/README.md

 <br>
 <p align="center">First of all let me state:
 <br><br>
-**-I'm not insane**.  ¯\\_(ツ)_/¯
+<b>-I'm not insane</b>.  ¯\\_(ツ)_/¯
 <br><br>
-**-It is really worth the effort**.
+<b>-It is really worth the effort</b>.
 <br><br>
 Contrary to popular beliefs Gentoo is not a time consuming left in the past fringe distro.
 Trough the last 8 years I've used and tested most of existing Linux and *BSD based Distributions - that is a fascinating yet tedious hobby of mine.
 Don't ask me why.. - it is just my thing.
 By most I mean, like distrowatch.com from top to bottom (and a few more - non existing any more).
 <br>
 <br>
-Currently I have a few Gentoo based servers with a quite decent uptime (not like it is a bad thing..) - and I can bet that they are working a way better than any comparable Ubuntu, CentOS, etc.. server I've used in the past.<br><br> *I know - this is a* **bold** *statement to say things like that.
-But let me explain*:
+Currently I have a few Gentoo based servers with a quite decent uptime (not like it is a bad thing..) - and I can bet that they are working a way better than any comparable Ubuntu, CentOS, etc.. server I've used in the past.<br><br> I know - this is a <b>bold</b> statement to say things like that.
+But let me explain:
 <p align="left">1.
 Continous uptime without the need of reboot to switch to the new version of the kernel, services,etc.. (sometimes it is tricky but yet possible (kernel - duh!)).
 <p align="left">2.
 System is fully customisable, every single part can be adjusted as you like it, every daemon, service,.. - you decide what you want - not the distro maintainers with all those tedious dependencies forcing you to use THAT version of THAT software with tons of bloat as a dependecies.
 You say 'every Linux is customisable' - and I laught :D .<br><br>
-For starters simple example: NTP daemon (`net-misc/ntp`) is quite resource heavy for a small silly daemon - I've changed it to openntpd (NTP server ported from OpenBSD - it use less resources).<br>
+For starters simple example: NTP daemon (`net-misc/ntp`) is quite resource heavy for a small silly daemon - I've changed it to openntpd (NTP server ported from OpenBSD - it use less resources).
+<br><br>
 Same thing is with all log damemons, web servers, firewalls, etc..
 Yes, you can do things like that on any other distro.
 But I wonder how much od your's precious time will you waste to do just that? :D
 <p align="left">3.
 Low resource footprint (for real - it is lower than anything else I have ever used and seen in the past - lower than debian - for real).
 Results are almost similar to LFS if system is set correctly.
 <br>
 <br>
 <p align="center"><b>***</b></p>
 <p align="center"><b>Hosting</b></p>
 <p align="left">You can install it on your own hardware if you have it.
 You can rent a rack somewhere if you have cash to burn.
 Or you can use VPS.
 There are a few VPS providers out there allowing you to set up your own Gentoo VPS directly (Shout out to <a href="https://linode.com">Linode</a>) or to install your own ISO (Awesome people at<a href="https://wiki.gandi.net/en/hosting/create-server/private-image"> Gandi.net</a>).
-I'm aware of the fact that Amazon AWS have Gentoo images, but I haven't used them and I can't say anything about it (folks at [Dowd and Associates](http://www.dowdandassociates.com/) are responsible for those system images).
+I'm aware of the fact that Amazon AWS have Gentoo images, but I haven't used them and I can't say anything about it (folks at <a href="http://www.dowdandassociates.com/">Dowd and Associates</a> are responsible for those system images).
-<p align="left">-I'm sure there is more providers - I'm not aware of - offering custom ISO install allowing you to set your own Gentoo on their infrastructure.
+<p align="left">-I'm sure there are other providers - I'm not aware of - offering custom ISO install allowing you to set your own Gentoo on their infrastructure.
 <p align="left">-If you are lucky to have your own server (not the cloud thingy) I'm sure you can use this howto without any problems or changes.
 <p align="left">*I'm going to use Linode's VPS as an installation example here.
 Adapt it to your own needs as you like.*
 <p align="left">I won't cover here installation process - Linode will roll it out for you automatically with the help of their installation scripts - just do some magic with with help of your mouse and keyboard.
 It is straightforward process and it is extremely easy.
-Otherwise install it on your own with the use of one of the best documentations written ever (just right after *BSD documentation) at the <a href="https://www.gentoo.org/">gentoo.org</a> website.
+Otherwise install it on your own with the use of one of the best documentations written ever (just right after *BSD documentation) at the <a href="https://www.gentoo.org/">Gentoo.org</a> website.
 <br>
 <br>
 <p align="center"><b>****</b></p>